 Corporate Social Investment (CSI) has and always will play a critical part of the business strategy in Deloitte Southern Africa.
 CSI is an opportunity for the firm to participate in a meaningful way to the upliftment of the communities from where we do business.
 We invest in our communities in a variety of ways including volunteerism, skills-based volunteerism, pro bono services, board involvement, sponsorships and donations.
 Our community investment focus is on local priorities that demonstrate shared values and we utilise the core competencies and skills of our people; hence such investments focus on promoting education, employability, and entrepreneurship.
-Some of or projects include; Future leaders development programme (FLDP); Junior Achievement South Africa (JASA); LEAP Science and Maths School; ACFS Community Education and Feeding Scheme; Succeed programme; SAICA Hope Factory and African Dream Trust Project.
+Some of our projects include; The Lazarus Shinyemba Ipangelwa (LSI) Foundation's Business Leadership Youth Program and Wilderness Safaris' Children in the Wilderness program.